drowrin/orpheus/content/posts/hellblade-2.md

 crammed into those 8 hour games than _almost any other game I've played_.

 **10/10.** I can not possibly give this game a higher score.
-I consider it one of the alltime greats---currently my 4th favorite game ever, beating out Alan Wake 2.
+I consider it one of the all-time greats---currently my 4th favorite game ever, beating out Alan Wake 2.
 It's one of the now 6 games I've given a 10/10.
 I don't give that out lightly.